Idaho Wines Fly Free

 Idaho’s Treasure Valley is rich in resources.
 The four-season climate, ancient volcanic soil and abundant water supply make this an ideal place to grow grapes and make wine.
 The state’s heaviest concentration of wineries is within this region’s Sunnyslope Wine Trail, which is part of the Snake River Valley American Viticulture Area (AVA).

-The Snake River Valley AVA approved in April of 2007 encompasses 8,000 square miles with 1,125 acres currently planted.
+The Snake River Valley AVA effective on April 9, 2007, encompasses 8,000 square miles with 1,125 acres currently planted.
 Overlaying the ancient Lake Idaho, the shoreline creates its natural boundaries.

-The Eagle Foothills AVA approved in November of 2015 encompasses 49,815 acres, fully within the Snake River Valley AVA with 67 acres planted.
+The Eagle Foothills AVA effective on December 28, 2015, encompasses 49,815 acres, fully within the Snake River Valley AVA with 67 acres planted.